Post

 profile

-Any attempts to edit the profile details results in 500 INTERNAL SERVER ERROR.
+Attempts to edit profile details resulted in a 500 INTERNAL SERVER ERROR.

 error